globocom/react-native-draftjs-render/README.md

 ```

 ### Using
-Just import and insert your Draft.js model on RNDraftJSRender.
+Just import and insert your Draft.js model on RNDraftJSRender:

 ```js
 import React from 'react';